 Commit to your training program, and gradually work up to meeting your target finishing times.
 Make sure your goals are realistic, and have a good sense of your limitations.

-You may be able to make the averages for your age and gender, but if they’re not within reach based on your mile times, aim for your personal best.
+You may be able to make the averages for your age and sex, but if they’re not within reach based on your mile times, aim for your personal best.

 Along with your fitness level and training regimen, age and sex are factors to consider when it comes to average 10K times.

-Below are the averages that you can use as signposts to determine roughly where you should be when starting out and what times you can strive to meet.
+Below are the averages reported by RunRepeat in 2019 that you can use as signposts to determine roughly where you should be when starting out and what times you can strive to meet.

 If you’re just starting to run, you may want to try a 5K race before committing to a 10K.
 As long as you’re reasonably fit, in good health, and committed to your training program, you should be able to get ready for a race within a few weeks.